 The 15 local health districts commenced operation in NSW on 1 July 2011.
 Eight local health districts cover the Sydney metropolitan region, and seven cover rural and regional NSW.
 These 15 geographic local health districts replace the previous 8 Area Health Services across NSW.

-In addition, two specialist networks have been established – the Sydney Children’s Hospitals Network (Randwick and Westmead) focusing on children's and paediatric services and the Justice and Forensic Mental Health Network.
+In addition, two specialist networks have been established – the Sydney Children’s Hospitals Network (Randwick and Westmead) focusing on children's and paediatric services and the Justice Health and Forensic Mental Health Network.
 A third Network will operate across the public health services provided by three Sydney facilities operated by St Vincent's Health: these include St Vincent's Hospital and the Sacred Heart Hospice at Darlinghurst and St Joseph's at Auburn.

 The local health districts are administered by a Chief Executive and Local Health District Boards that include local clinicians, health and health care management experts and community representatives.

-Ambulance Service of NSW is responsible for the delivery of front line pre-hospital care, medical retrieval and health related transport.
+The NSW Ambulance is responsible for the delivery of front line pre-hospital care, medical retrieval and health related transport.

-Justice and Forensic Mental Health Network provides health care in a complex environment to people in the adult correctional system, to those in courts and police cells, to juvenile detainees and to those within the NSW forensic mental health system and in the community.
+Justice Health and Forensic Mental Health Network provides health care in a complex environment to people in the adult correctional system, to those in courts and police cells, to juvenile detainees and to those within the NSW forensic mental health system and in the community.

-Under section 4 of the Government Information (Public Access) Act 2009 the NSW Ministry of Health is a separate agency to each of the 15 local health districts, the Ambulance Service of NSW, Justice and Forensic Mental Health Network and specialty networks.
+Under section 4 of the Government Information (Public Access) Act 2009 the NSW Ministry of Health is a separate agency to each of the 15 local health districts, NSW Ambulance, Justice Health and Forensic Mental Health Network and specialty networks.
 If you are seeking access to documents held by one or more of the above agencies, then you will need to make an application direct to that agency.

 Find out more about other NSW Health agencies.

 NSW Health website includes a wide range of information on health matters, the health workforce, hospitals and other health services, publications and projects.

 Policy directives, guidelines and information bulletins can be accessed directly.